OmkarMasaraguppi27/tourism_management_system/README.md

 How To Run

-1st Step: Extract file
-2nd Step: Copy the main project folder
-3rd Step: Paste in xampp/htdocs/
+1st Step: create a folder name tms and copy paste all the files in it except the sql file 2nd Step: ensure that tms and sql file are two different folders 3rd Step: Paste in xampp/htdocs/

 Now Connecting Database